Last updated on: 1-22-2014

 We've settled on a public facing bug database and are working on importing and organizing the existing bugs into it.
 More news soon!

-UPDATE:We've got a redmine instance up and running are are importing our bug database into the new system.
-We're also working on how best to present this to you guys for review.
+UPDATE:We've got a Redmine instance up and running are are importing our bug database into the new system.
+Work on this is somewhat stalled as the folks responsible are prepping for the FETC conference at the end of this month.

 Ongoing optimizations on the native Lua engine are continuing.
 We've got a bunch of general engine optimizations waiting patiently for release in the next nightly build.